 Most CS Departments offer a range of MS degree programs.
 While the naming, branding, and details of these degrees may vary, the most common types of degrees are the following:

-- Professional MS programs.
-These are terminal degrees intended for students who want to pursue a career in industry.
+• Professional MS programs.
+These are terminal degrees intended for students who want to pursue a career in industry or who are already working in industry.
 The degree requirements of these programs are often course-based with no research expectations, but may involve completing an internship or a capstone project.
-They often focus on a specific area (e.g., AI, robotics, security, data science, and bioinformatics) and emphasize skills that advance one’s career.
+They often focus on a specific area (e.g., AI, robotics, security, data science, interaction design, or bioinformatics) and emphasize skills that advance one’s career.
 Admission criteria are generally different from academic MS programs.